 Note: In people with OSA, Sunosi should not be used to treat airway obstruction.
-In fact, the drug should only be used if a person has had at least 1 month of therapy to treat their airway obstruction.
-This can include therapy such as continuous positive airway pressure CPAP.
+In fact, the drug should only be used if you’ve had at least 1 month of therapy to treat any airway obstruction.

 Sunosi contains the active drug solriamfetol.
 It’s available only as a brand-name medication.
 It’s not currently available in generic form.
 (A generic drug is an exact copy of the active drug in a brand-name medication.)